 We offer a variety of orthopedic services for pediatric and adolescent patients including acute and sports injury treatment as well as sports medicine.

 Our therapists specializes in children’s motor development, musculoskeletal status, sensorimotor function and environmental adaptation.

 Our Pediatric Psychiatrist is available for your child upon referral from their provider.
 Dr. Malinda Pike specializes in the diagnosis, treatment and management of disorders of thinking, feeling and/or behavior affecting children, adolescents, and their families.
 A child and adolescent psychiatrist offers families the advantages of a medical education, the medical traditions of professional ethics, and medical responsibility for providing comprehensive care.

 We offer pediatric evaluations and treatment options for a variety of speech and language disorders.
 Including but not limited to feeding, swallowing, communication functions, vocal cord functions and failure to thrive concerns.

-Although this is not a service we hope your family will need, our providers Dr. Nancy Maynard and Nicole White, CPNP are trained to provide sexual assault and child abuse examinations.
+Although this is not a service we hope your family will need, we have care providers who are trained to provide sexual assault and child abuse examinations.
 The Great Falls Clinic strongly advocates against child abuse and our employees are mandatory reporters of any suspected child abuse.
 Additionally, the Great Falls Clinic providers are involved in ongoing programs to prevent child abuse and neglect in our community.